- Testing in Scrum Teams

-Scrum teams’ main goal is to deliver a valuable increment at the end of each iteration (sprint), so that the stakeholders can clearly see progress and provide feedback for the direction of the project.
+Scrum teams’ main goal is to deliver a valuable increment at the end of each iteration (sprint), enabling stakeholders to see progress and to provide feedback for the direction of the project.

-Obviously, in order to deliver value (new features without breaking existing ones), it is necessary a rigorous evaluation of product, a.k.a. testing.
-Although many teams have reached maturity regarding incrementally building new features and infra-structure, testing activities commonly fell into the trap of the mini-waterfall - i.e., they are delayed until the end of the iteration or to later phases of the project.
+To deliver value (new features without breaking existing ones), it is necessary a rigorous evaluation of product, a.k.a. testing.
+Although most teams have reached certain level of maturity regarding incrementally building new features and infra-structure, testing activities commonly fell into the trap of the mini-waterfall - i.e., they are delayed until the end of the iteration or to later phases of the project.

-The example given below is thought to be used by a team of no more than 10 people, preferably co-located - however, adjustments can be done to deal with (a bit) more people or geo-disperse groups (quick suggestions about that at the end of the post).
+The example given below is thought to be used by a team of around 10 people, preferably co-located - however, adjustments can be done to deal with (a bit) more people or geo-disperse groups (quick suggestions about that at the end of the post).

-Additionally, the imaginary team has a diverse check automation suite, relying on checks from basic units, like functions, up until whole-system, working in conjunction, rather than as indenpendts entities.
-This configuration, besides being more reliable and organic, takes great advantage of the testing planning ceremony, for the discussion will generate better-thought organization of the many different types of check.
+Additionally, the imaginary team has a diverse check automation suite, relying on checks from basic units, such as functions, up until the whole-system level; working in conjunction, rather than as independents entities.
+This configuration, besides being more reliable and organic, takes great advantage of the testing planning ceremony, for the discussion will generate better-thought organization of the different types of check.